 However before you start remeasuring the subscription liability due to a change in the indeed or rate, paragraph 21 clearly states the following – A subscription liability is not required to be remeasured solely for a change in an index or a rate used to determine variable payments.

 One of the key judgemental areas auditors will focus on is the subscription term.
-The lease term starts when the lessee takes control of the underlying asset.
-It also includes any rent-free periods provided under the lease contract.
+The subscription term starts when the the government takes control of the underlying asset.
+It also includes any rent-free periods provided under the subscription contract.

-When determining “reasonably certain”, the lessee also takes into consideration if there are any ‘economic incentives’ to exercise or not exercise an option.
+When determining “reasonably certain”, the organization also takes into consideration if there are any ‘economic incentives’ to exercise or not exercise an option.

 The government does not reassess the subscription term unless a significant event or change in circumstances occurs that is within the government’s control.